ianks/yagni_json_encoder/README.md

 In a real Rails app, I benchmarked `Tips.all.to_json` with the different encoders.
 On average, YagniJsonEncoder is ~2x as fast.
-However, you could see bigger gains if you models are text-heavy.
+However, you could see bigger gains if your models are text/string-heavy.

 ```
 Calculating -------------------------------------